MustaphaTR/Red-Alert-.5/README.md

 Mod contains 6 factions with total 29 subfactions, but with minimal faction differences like in Dune 2000.
 Current plan is to give each faction 3 and each subfaction an additional unit per subfaction.

 Mod is currently in pretty early stage, all (sub)faction specialities are now in but no missions are done yet.
+You can find a spreadsheet containing plans at [here](https://docs.google.com/spreadsheets/d/1eP2ZRnTEk9JIzQxNkHmFKg3IV_r5bj1N1ibE6QU6W4k/edit#gid=0).

 # Installation